Select Page

 NOTE: During harvest time, a member may have more than 2 oz in their possession, as they have likely grown enough medicine to last for the season.

 All medicine over 2 ounces must be put into sealed containers and labeled with the date of harvest and your name and ONAC membership number, and either stored in the freezer or a lockbox with an ONAC sticker on it.
+These stickers are available for purchase on the Trading Post: https://oklevuehanac.com/onac-trading-post/

 It is vitally important that every member growing cannabis understands that this is sacred medicine and cannot be sold or gifted to anyone within or without Oklevueha.
 The personal cultivations are for personal sacramental and medicinal use only.

 • Iboga/Ibogaine – Ceremonial use only, under the guidance of an ONAC medicine person.
-At this time, we have ONLY one ONAC branch who is authorized to work with Iboga and they are located in Utah.
+Note: At this time, we have ONLY one ONAC branch who is authorized to work with Iboga and they are located in Utah.

 • Bufo/Otac